akamai/edgeworkers-examples/public_examples/kvtokencheck/README.md

 sh ./checkKVTokens.sh
 ```

+### Enable Debugging
+To enable debugging add following environment variable to the checkKVTokens.sh file before the python command.
+This will log debug message in checkKVTokens.log file.
+export DEBUG="True"

 ### Schedule the job using Jenkins
 The python script can be invoked as a Jenkins job with the necessary parameters and secret texts.
 A regular schedule jpb will allow one to have slack notification sent when a token is coming up for expiration.